Adit-COCO-Garg/sandbox/README.md

 This whole sandbox project is an exploration into creating immersive experiences.
 This is just the first MVP.

-The website uses up to date JavaScript (ECMAScript 2019) practices and features.
-The website also focuses on maximizing efficiency using appropriate languages, plugins, libraries, etc wherever needed.
+The website uses up to date JavaScript (ECMAScript 2019), SCSS (SASS/ CSS), and HTML5 practices and features.
+It focuses on maximizing efficiency using appropriate languages, plugins, libraries, etc wherever needed.

 A snapshot of the website
+`>> gif coming soon`

 ![Portfolio Image](Assets/GitHubAssets/Portfolio.png)